 The Foreign Account Tax Compliance provisions of the Code ("FATCA") assist the IRS in enforcing U.S. taxpayer compliance.
-FATCA may impose a 30% withholding tax on payments of U.S. source income and on payments of gross proceeds from the sale, exchange or redemption of property that gives rise to U.S. source dividends or interest (as of 1 January 2019), in each case to (i) certain non-U.S. financial institutions that do not enter into and comply with an agreement to provide the IRS information about their accountholders (as defined for purposes of FATCA), comply with certain rules or law implementing an intergovernmental agreement between the United States and the non-U.S. financial institution's jurisdiction implementing FATCA with respect to such jurisdiction or otherwise qualify for an exemption from, or are deemed to comply with, FATCA (an institution meeting such requirements, a "Compliant FFI") and (ii) certain other non-U.S. entities that do not provide payors information about their substantial U.S. holders or establish that they have no substantial U.S. holders.
+FATCA may impose a 30% withholding tax on payments of U.S. source income to (i) certain non-U.S. financial institutions that do not enter into and comply with an agreement to provide the IRS information about their accountholders (as defined for purposes of FATCA), comply with certain rules or law implementing an intergovernmental agreement between the United States and the non-U.S. financial institution's jurisdiction implementing FATCA with respect to such jurisdiction or otherwise qualify for an exemption from, or are deemed to comply with, FATCA (an institution meeting such requirements, a "Compliant FFI") and (ii) certain other non-U.S. entities that do not provide payors information about their substantial U.S. holders or establish that they have no substantial U.S. holders.

-Starting on the later of 1 January 2019 or the date of publication of final U.S. Treasury regulations defining the term "foreign passthru payments" (the "Publication Date"), FATCA may also impose withholding tax on such "foreign passthru payments" relating to obligations issued (or deemed re-issued) after the date that is six months after the Publication Date.
+Starting on the date of publication of final U.S. Treasury regulations defining the term "foreign passthru payments" (the "Publication Date"), FATCA may also impose withholding tax on such "foreign passthru payments" relating to obligations issued (or deemed re-issued) after the date that is six months after the Publication Date.
 Thus, the Issuer may in certain circumstances be required under FATCA to withhold U.S. tax at a rate of 30% on all or a portion of payments of principal and interest which are treated as "foreign passthru payments" made to (i) non-U.S. financial institutions (whether holding the senior debt securities as a beneficial owner or intermediary) unless the payee is a Compliant FFI or (ii) any holders that do not provide information sufficient to determine whether the payee is a U.S. person ("Recalcitrant Holders").
 Whether or not FATCA withholding tax could apply to "foreign passthru payments" on the senior debt securities may depend upon an applicable intergovernmental agreement ("IGA") relating to FATCA between the United States and the jurisdiction of the Issuer, Guarantor or the applicable Issuer Branch of Account.